LuisEduardoFrias/VerifoneVisaNetHttp/README.md

 All the requirements can be achieved by contacting visa net directly.

 Requirements to run the application:
-Have installed .net 5 or change the TargetFramework to version 3.1 or 3.0.
+-Have installed .net 5 or change the TargetFramework to version 3.1 or 3.0.